 They’re invested in creating leading cultures and serving their communities, understanding that achieves:

 - Increased engagement and productivity

 - Improved bottom line results

 I offer training workshops, and creation and facilitation of programs for you.

 My development programs are always tailored to suit you, and are heavy on communication that connects.

-Training, facilitating and speaking are my first loves, and I’m also fortunate to work privately with a handful of coaching clients.
+Training and speaking are my first loves.
 I’m fascinated by what it takes to be an inspiring leader, and connection and collaboration are my number one goal.

 I love writing.
 It helps me make sense of the world and it’s a joy to know it means something to those who read my words.
 My inspiration comes from observing people’s behaviour, especially my eight year-old daughter’s.
 I reckon children are the best teachers, especially when it comes to leadership.

 I write a weekly blog and also connect with my subscribers most weeks.
 Many often email me after they receive my words to thank me for sharing so genuinely.

 In a former life, I worked on both sides of the media fence: as a journalist who perfected the art of storytelling in 70 seconds or less, and as a senior corporate communications adviser who managed the messages that ended up in the hands of the media – and reputations.